 Do you have questions about insulation or home products, such as shower doors and bathroom hardware?
-Check out the frequently asked questions below—and feel free to contact us if you can’t find an answer to your question!
+Check out the frequently asked questions below — and feel free to contact us if you can’t find an answer to your question!

 What are my insulation options?

-There are many different types of insulation—we install:
+There are many different types of insulation — we install:

-Where in my home should I insulate?
+What areas of my home should I insulate?

 An insulation professional will be able to tell you where you need to install insulation, but in general, we insulate: